Testing

 Lives for basketball.

-What is Genomic testing = Sometimes referred to as genetic testing, and used to identify types of alterations in genes including those in BRAF?
+What is Genomic testing = sometimes referred to as genetic testing, and used to identify types of alterations in genes including those in BRAF?

-Download the Discussion GuideNot all Genomic testing = Sometimes referred to as genetic testing, and used to identify types of alterations in genes including those in BRAF options are the same
+Not all Genomic testing = sometimes referred to as genetic testing, and used to identify types of alterations in genes including those in BRAF options are the same

-Healthcare teams use many different types of genomic tests to determine if your child’s pLGG has a BRAF = a gene that, when altered, may be a driver of pLGG growth Alteration = a type of genomic change (mutation or fusion) in the BRAF gene that may contribute to cancer development; however, some may not be able to detect the most common Alteration = a type of genomic change (mutation or fusion) in the BRAF gene that may contribute to cancer development—a BRAF fusion = 1 of the 2 most common types of BRAF alterations in pLGG (ie, KIAA1549-BRAF fusion).
+Care teams use many different types of genomic tests to determine if your child's pLGG has a BRAF = a gene that, when altered, may be a driver of pLGG growth Alteration = a type of genomic change (mutation or fusion) in the BRAF gene that may contribute to cancer development; however, some may not be able to detect the most common Alteration = a type of genomic change (mutation or fusion) in the BRAF gene that may contribute to cancer development—a BRAF fusion = 1 of the 2 most common types of BRAF alterations in pLGG (eg, KIAA1549-BRAF fusion).

-For explanations of terms used throughout the site, please see the glossary.
+For explanations of terms used throughout the site, please see the Glossary.